energyapps/bestpractices/geocoding.md

 ## Batch Geocoding

+You can use either [Google Docs](https://www.mapbox.com/blog/mapping-google-doc-spreadsheet/) or [Batchgeo.com](http://batchgeo.com/).

 ### What you need

 To begin, you need a csv or excel document with an address for each record.
 Not all address fields are required, but the more specific you can be with the address the more accurate the geocoding will be.